 Brandon Hall from Bigger Pockets explains reserve funds are critical because “there are things that you just can’t predict regardless of whether you have done no deals or hundreds.”
 Brandon’s article The Importance of Reserve Accounts (Or What a Surprise Roof Replacement Taught Me) explains how he found out about reserve funds the hard way.

-After closing on the fourplex the tenant didn’t pay the first month’s rent to us and we learned they had never paid rent.
-We started the eviction process immediately.
+After closing on the fourplex our filler tenant didn’t pay the first month’s rent to us and we later learned they had never paid rent.
+Having identified this tenant as a potential challenge during the purchasing process, once they didn’t pay rent on time, we immediately started the eviction process immediately.
 Unfortunately, in Ontario evictions are slow.
 It took almost 3 months before we could evict, which meant 3 months without $950/month in rent.
 Then we had to remove all the trash they left behind, clean, and make repairs which meant another month without rent.

 Luckily we already knew about reserve funds, had one created, and our joint venture investors understood we couldn’t control the actions of a previous landlord.
 Because of our reserve fund, there was never a cash call.
 Evictions are never fun, but we could focus on the paperwork and process without worrying about paying the bills too.